crossplane/docs/content/master/concepts/providers.md

 <!-- vale gitlab.SubstitutionWarning = YES -->
 spec, you may need to pass empty values to bypass the schema validation.
-For example, if you just want to change the `replicas` field, you would need to pass the following and it's fine:
+For example, if you just want to change the `replicas` field, you would need to pass the following:

 ```yaml
 apiVersion: pkg.crossplane.io/v1beta1